 - Assist the student in planning a course of study that will lead them to degree completion in a timely manner, and give advice about courses and adjustment of course loads.
 The advisor will inform the student about the prerequisites for subsequent courses in the student’s program.

 - Refer students to other resources when appropriate.

-Ultimately academic advisors help students become independent, self-confident decision makers, able to solve problems that arise in pursuit of their educational goals.
+Ultimately academic advisors strive to help students become independent, self-confident decision makers, able to solve problems that arise in pursuit of their educational goals.